Master of Finance

 - In case a student completes additional courses beyond the required total number, the GPA is calculated using the grades earned in the most favorable combination of courses that still fulfills the program's core and elective requirements.

-- Audited courses cannot be used to fulfill the program's requirements.
+- Audited or P/D/F courses cannot be used to fulfill the program's requirements.

 - While no Master’s thesis is required, students interested in independent research may work with a BCF-affiliated faculty member on a topic relevant to finance, and by enrolling in the appropriate courses (FIN 560/561), they can receive academic credit equivalent to one or two elective courses (thereby reducing the number of required electives).

-In addition, an internship is required.
+In addition, an internship is required for two-year students who are not returning to a previous employer.
 Extensive placement assistance is provided to help students obtain suitable internships.

 Students unable to meet the graduation requirements of the program at the end of their original program length of one or two years, either because their GPA is below the required 3.0 minimum or because they have not completed the required core and elective courses, may apply for an extension by submitting a proposal to the Director of Graduate Studies who will review it and seek the approval of the Dean of Academic Affairs of the Graduate School.
 The conditions governing such proposals are the following: